non-npc/Stellaris-Map-Editor/README.md

 1. Click the **Generate** menu option.
 2. Click  **Generate Custom Galaxy**.
-3. In the **Shape Guide** select your custom namde shape from the dropdown list.
+3. In the **Shape Guide** select your custom named shape from the dropdown list.
 4. Choose the desired:
    - Galaxy size
    - Star count